 Logic Controllers let you define the order of processing request in a Thread.
-For example, you can use Random Controllers to send HTTP requests to the server randomly.
+It lets you control "when" to send a user request to a web server.
+For example, you can use Random Controllers to send HTTP requests to the server randomly

-Logic Controllers determine the order in which user request are executed.
+Logic Controllers determine the order in which user request is executed.

 Some commonly used Logic controllers are below:

-JMeter can record your Testing steps; recording controller is a place holder to store these recording steps.
+JMeter can record your Testing steps; a recording controller is a placeholder to store these recording steps.

 Simple Controller is just a container for user request.

-Random Controller makes all the user requests run in random order in each loop period.
+Random Controller makes all the user requests run in the random order in each loop period.

 For example, you have 3 user requests to website http://www.google.com in following order: